Follow TV Tropes

 • Hollywood Cyborg: The assassins are repaired synthesized muscles and carbon fiber frames in order to give them heightened strength and reflexes.

 • Hollywood Healing: Justified, as all body parts can be replaced through each repair, replacement or reconditioning.
-This requires a drug that causes brain damage and shortens the girls' lifespans.
-On one occasion, a terrorist leader sees Rico and wonders whether she's one of the rumored child assassins, but concludes otherwise due to the smooth skin on her hands.
-The next time this terrorist encounters Rico, those hands have just rammed his driver's head through the window of his car.
+However this requires a drug that causes brain damage and shortens the girls' lifespans.

 • Idiosyncratic Episode Naming: All episode titles for the first season, as well as the box set volume names, are in Italian.

-• I Just Shot Marvin in the Face: Averted: Raballo goes ballistic when he sees Henrietta look down the barrel of a jammed pistol and berates Jose for neglecting her training.
+• I Just Shot Marvin in the Face: Averted: Raballo goes ballistic (he lost his leg in a firing range accident) when he sees Henrietta look down the barrel of a jammed pistol and berates Jose for neglecting her training.
+Ironically this leads to another danger when Henrietta sees her handler attacked and responds appropriately, causing Claes to try and shoot her in turn.
+Only the quick action of their handlers averts disaster.

 • I Know Karate: Subverted.
 The girls have their fearsome combat abilities programmed into them as a part of their reconstruction package, but at the increasing cost of their remaining humanity.
 After her defeat to Pinocchio, Triela gets supplementary training from Italian special forces, as she's become too used to relying on her cybernetic abilities.